-21. I am the owner of a large commercial building and am intending to renovate only a few floors in my building.
+21. I am the owner of a large commercial, industrial, or institutional building and am intending to renovate only a few floors in my building.
 Can I apply for an NJ Cool grant award?

-a) If the Applicant is the building owner, Projects must include switching 75% or more of building space heating loads from existing fossil fuel-based combustion systems to non-combustion heating systems with low to zero direct operating emissions and/or replacing 75% or more of existing high global warming potential (GWP) refrigerants used for cooling within the building with lower GWP alternatives.

-refrigerants will only apply to the portions of the building within the tenant's lease or the building systems affecting the tenant's space within the overall building.
+a) If the Applicant is the building owner, Projects must include switching 75% or more of building space heating loads from existing fossil fuel-based combustion systems to non-combustion heating systems with low to zero direct operating emissions and/or replacing 75% or more of existing high global warming potential (GWP) refrigerants used for cooling within the building with lower GWP alternatives. b) If the Applicant is a tenant or owner of a portion of an eligible property, the minimum 75% switching requirement for heating load or existing refrigerants will only apply to the portions of the building within the tenant's lease/owner's fee or the building systems affecting the tenant's/owner's space within the overall building.